WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 2) If you want to use WiFi follow [this guide](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) to configure the WiFi access details before you proceed.
 Navigate to the SD Card partition named ```BOOT``` and add an empty file called ```ssh```.
 Make sure that this file doesn't have a file extension.
 In Windows you might need to check the ```File name extensions``` box in the View tab in file explorer to be able to do this.

-3) Insert the MicroSD card into the Pi and connect all of your peripherals (if you are planning to use a seperate monitor).
-Also plugin a network cable if you are planning to use a wired ethernet connection.
+3) Insert the MicroSD card into the Pi and connect all of your peripherals (if you are planning to use a separate monitor).
+Also plug in a network cable if you are planning to use a wired ethernet connection.
 Power up the pi by connecting it to the USB power supply adapter.

 4) Wait 2-3 minutes until the pi is fully booted.
 If you're using a seperate monitor, run through the initial Raspberry Pi OS setup wizard to configure network connections, etc...
 If you're connecting to the pi remotely, go to your network router setup webpage or use an IP-scanner (e.g. [Angry IP Scanner](https://angryip.org/download/)) to find the assigned IP-address of your pi and connect to it by opening Powershell/Terminal and type in the following command: ```ssh pi@<REPLACE WITH IP ADDRESS>```.
 The default password is ```raspberry```.